-Tai Chi is an ancient form of Chinese meditation based on the Taoist principles of balance and harmony.
+Tai Chi is an ancient form of Chinese meditation based on the Taoist principles of balance and harmony that Lee Strasberg believed to be an important part of Method work.
 Students enhance their concentration, will, and awareness through the practice of controlling breath, posture, and movement.
 Emphasis is placed on learning how to be "present and responsive" to stimuli.